pixelastic/aberlaas/README.md

 Run `aberlaas release` to build the package and release it to npm.
 It will ask your for the new version and will create the needed git tag.
 You can also run `aberlaas release patch`, `aberlaas release minor` or `aberlaas release major` to automatically bump the version number according to SemVer.
+Add `-n` for a dry-run.

 ## File structure